Photo of author

 How to Transfer Your CNA License to Another State

-Moving can be stressful enough without worrying about your career certification.
 For Certified Nursing Assistants (CNAs), transferring your license to a new state is a manageable process, but it requires careful attention to detail.
 This process is commonly referred to as reciprocity or endorsement.
-While nearly all states offer a pathway for out-of-state CNAs, the … Read more
+Nearly all states offer a pathway for out-of-state CNAs, but the specific documents, fees, and requirements vary.
+Our goal is to guide … Read more